shrey45/Engineering_4_Notebook/README.md

 ### Assignment Description

 We had to test our beam in Simscale Workflow to test the flexibility and resistance of the beam.

 ### Part Link

 [Create a link to your Onshape document](https://cvilleschools.onshape.com/documents/003e413cee57f7ccccaa15c2/w/ea71050bb283bf3bf088c96c/e/c85ae532263d3b551e1795d0?renderMode=0&uiState=62d9b9d7883c4f335ec42021).
 Don't forget to turn on link sharing in your Onshape document so that others can see it.

+### Part Image

+Take a nice screenshot of your Onshape document.

+### Reflection

+We found that our initial beam design was not so great, and the beam bent WAYYY to much at one point.
+We hadn't really thought through what the structure would be doing, so it ended up faltering at one point that was just the bottom of the beam.
+We used this to make our next designs more space conscious.

+## FEA 3

+### Assignment Description

+We had to test our beam in Simscale Workflow to test the flexibility and resistance of the beam.

+### Part Link

+[Create a link to your Onshape document](https://cvilleschools.onshape.com/documents/003e413cee57f7ccccaa15c2/w/ea71050bb283bf3bf088c96c/e/c85ae532263d3b551e1795d0?renderMode=0&uiState=62d9b9d7883c4f335ec42021).
+Don't forget to turn on link sharing in your Onshape document so that others can see it.